-It is obligatory to carry out boot and bandage control on all Horses taking part in the Grand Prix, Nations Cup, Puissance and Six Bar Competitions, and during the Competition with the highest prize money at each Event.
+It is obligatory to carry out boot and bandage control on all Horses taking part in the Grand Prix, Nations Cup/Longines League of Nations[TM], Puissance and Six Bar Competitions, and during the Competition with the highest prize money at each

+Event.
 It is also recommended that boot and bandage control be carried out during other Competitions.
 Refer to the VRs and to the Jumping Stewards Manual for the procedure for boot and bandage control.